-Get a Handle on Spending, Savings, Debt
+Get a Handle on Spending, Savings, and Debt

-If you feel like you are spending more than you make or that it is controlling you rather than the other way around, maybe you need a frugal makeover.
+If you feel like you are spending more money than you make or that it is controlling you rather than the other way around, maybe you need a frugal makeover.
 It can be hard to decide exactly where and how to start.
 If you've decided it's time to reduce your spending, increase your savings, eliminate debt and make the most of your money, you can put these plans and worksheets to work for you.

 Personal Finance Worksheets

 Knowing exactly where your personal finances stand is the first step to making changes.
 These worksheets can help you get there.

 - How to Create a Frugal Budget: This worksheet takes you through nine steps to create a personal budget.
 You will note your earnings, recurring expenses, savings, and debt reduction goals.